eecs-330-s19/wyd/README.md

 # wyd

-The UserName: JackNicolas123
-The Password: ilovetony
+Login: JackNicolas123; ilovetony

-Then click log in

-Add Event:
-Add Event at the moment only supports events starting and ending exactly on the hour.
+Add Event: Add Event at the moment only supports events starting and ending exactly on the hour.

-Search Friend:
-Hard-coded; must search for "Mike Jackson"
+Search Friend: Hard-coded; must search for "Mike Jackson"